panda-re/panda/panda/plugins/sysinject_rs/README.md

 Example
 ------

-The following is small example of how to use this plugin, it functions if you replace `0xface0ff` with an address you know will actually be hit.
+The following is small example of how to use this plugin, it functions if you replace `ptr` with an address you know will actually be hit.

+ptr = 0xface0ff

 ```from pandare import Panda
 panda = Panda(generic="arm")